 Documentation

-Costs vary for each type of residency: temporary (1-4 years) or permanent.
+Payment: costs vary for each type of residency: temporary (1-4 years) or permanent.
 The amounts are updated every year.
-Check our blog for this year’s fees: How Much Are Mexican Immigration Fees in 2022?
+Check our blog for this year’s fees: How Much Are Mexican Immigration Fees in 2025?

 At Your Consulate Appointment